rosell-dk/js-expression/README.md

 Note 1: Actual input must be array of tokens, not a string.
 For example [[LITERAL, 7], [INFIX_OP, "+"], [LITERAL, 1]] rather than "7+1"
 Note 2: Actual output is array of tokens, not array of string.

 The parser also gets rid of parenthesis.
-And it also handles unary minus and plus, which it transposes to "+/-" and "+/+", see above.
+And it also handles unary minus (which it transposes to "+/-") and unary plus (which it removes)

 ### Evaluator
 The evaluator evaluates the tokens and operators in the rpn list.